All Episodes

 And that fact alone, the mental damage that does to the precariously balanced psyche of a professional athlete could be enough.

-I always thought it would be enough to take away that edge that he had from now on, from the first time he went back on tour after rehab and whatever was necessary after all that.
+From now on, from the first time he went back on tour after rehab and whatever was necessary after all that.

-His first trip might have been Augusta, I forget, it might have been the Masters, but it doesn't matter.
+It might have been the Masters, but it doesn't matter.

 He knows that everybody watching him now doesn't think of him as Superman.

-They think of him in things much less terms, much less than Superman.
+They think of him in things much less terms, much less than Superman, but he knows it now.

 And he's not able, he's a human being, he's not able to fool himself into believing that people still see him the way they did.

-Now I'm sure he tries to see himself the way he always has.
+Now, I'm sure he tries to see himself the way he always has, but even that would be tough.

-So especially at that level when when we're talking about tour pros where the the talent, I mean, there are obviously players that are much better than other players, but the margin of difference, tournament golf, is not that great.
+It's such a game of golf is so mental, especially at that level when talking about tour pros, where the talent, I mean, there are obviously players that are much better than other players, but the margin of difference, tournament golf, is not that great.

-There's not too many people that can do that, but he can't either anymore, is the point.
+There's not too many people that can do that, but he can't either anymore is the point.

-Um it's just a shame.
+So it's just a shame.

-You know, it's but those are the consequences.
+But those are the consequences.

 It's so dependent on a player being confident and almost feeling invincible.